-While Huisman et al (2004) observed a shift from cyanobacteria to green algae and diatoms, a similar effect was not observed at light-limited Durleigh.
-At 20 m from the mixers, mixer operation appeared to benefit P. agardhii throughout the study period, which may have been caused by localised sediment resuspension leading to increased nutrient availability.
+While Huisman et al. (2004) observed a shift from cyanobacteria to green algae and diatoms, a similar effect was not observed at light-limited Durleigh.
+At 20 m from the mixers, mixer operation appeared to benefit P. agar-dhii throughout the study period, which may have been caused by localized sediment resuspension leading to increased nutrient availability.
 The vertical velocities of Planktothrix may be overwhelmed by turbulent mixing from within the range of influence of the mixers but it is not clear whether we are observing redistribution of cells through the water column at L1.
 However, we observed higher cell counts of Planktothrix at L1 through 2018 compared to L2 and L3, indicating there may be a benefit to Planktothrix growth and not just redistribution of filaments through the water column.
-The maximum specific growth for Planktothrix spp. in culture studies was reported to range between 0.12 and 1.15 d-1 (Halstvedt et al., 2007).
-A coarse estimate of turnover time within the range of influence of the mixers indicates that when two mixers are operating at their maximum flow rate, the volume of water within a 30 and 60 m radius of the mixers (6.5 m depth) turns over every 3.8 and 15.2 hours, respectively.
-Mixer operation is likely controlling cell distributions through the water column within the range of influence of the mixers, but cells may be accessing light and nutrients required for growth every few hours, which may impact upon growth processes.
-Further research into the impacts of localised mixing on Planktothrix growth rates is needed to confirm whether mixing has any effect on phytoplankton succession.
+The maximum specific growth for Planktothrix spp. in culture studies was reported to range between 0.12 and 1.15 days-1 (Halstvedt et al., 2007).
+A coarse estimate of turnover time within the range of influence of the mixers indicates that when two mixers are operating at their maximum flow rate, the volume of water within a 30 and 60 m radius of the mixers (6.5 m depth) turns over every 3.8 and 15.2 hr, respectively.
+Mixer operation is likely controlling cell distributions through the water column within the range of influence of the mixers indicates into the impacts of localized mixing on Planktothrix growth rates is needed to confirm whether mixing has any effect on phytoplankton succession.

-Nonetheless, operation of the mixers likely provides P. agardhii with a competitive advantage over other cyanobacteria by passively transporting filaments to nutrients made available through localised sediment resuspension and maintaining low light conditions.
+Nonetheless, operation of the mixers likely provides P. agardhii with a competitive advantage over other cyanobacteria by passively transporting filaments to nutrients made available through localized sediment resuspension and maintaining low light conditions.
 Rücker et al. (1997) found P. agardhii tended to dominate in shallow eutrophic lakes that stratified less frequently.
-Chorus & Welker (2021) suggested that P. agardhii may prevent other cyanobacteria from growing by maintaining the system in turbid and light limited conditions, which could be what we see exacerbated by the mixers at Durleigh, distributing the cells through the water column.
+Chorus and Welker (2021) suggested that P. agardhii may prevent other cyanobacteria from growing by maintaining the system in turbid and light limited conditions, which could be what we see exacerbated by the mixers at Durleigh, distributing the cells through the water column.
 Although spacing the mixers out to cover a greater surface area of the lake may improve the reaeration of bottom waters over a greater extent, it is unlikely to control cyanobacteria.

-5 Conclusions
+5. Conclusions

-The top-down surface mixers appeared to influence a highly localised area (30 - 60 m radius; 1 - 3% total surface area at full capacity), but artificial circulation over the localised area was shown to be effective at significantly reducing water column temperature and oxygen gradients.
+The top-down surface mixers appeared to influence a highly localized area (30-60 m radius; 1%-3% total surface area at full capacity), but artificial circulation over the localized area was shown to be effective at significantly reducing water column temperature and oxygen gradients.
 The mixers were the dominant driver of reaeration of bottom waters within this area.
 Energy input from the mixers over the region of influence exceeded energy inputs from wind and convection by over an order of magnitude.
-Localised sediment resuspension was observed because of mixer operation, which could exacerbate the release of soluble metals and nutrients from the sediments.
+Localized sediment resuspension was observed because of mixer operation, which could exacerbate the release of soluble metals and nutrients from the sediments.
 Away from the mixers, diurnal stratification was observed due to a combination of solar radiation, turbidity, and low light penetration that prevented the transfer of heat through the water column at times when meteorological forcing was insufficient to mix the water column.
 Consequently, the impacts of stratification on water quality are likely to still occur outside of the area of influence of the mixers.